cypressf/dominion/README.md

 API
 ===
-You can get details about any dominion card by submitting a GET request to [dominion.olinapps.com/api/cards](http://dominion.olinapps.com/api/cards).
+You can get details about any dominion card by submitting a GET request to [dominion.olinapps.com/api/cards](http://dominion.olinapps.com/api/cards), and [dominion.olinapps.com/api/cards/card_id](http://dominion.olinapps.com/api/cards/1) (where card_id is the integer id of a card you want, e.g. [dominion.olinapps.com/api/cards/100](http://dominion.olinapps.com/api/cards/100/)).
+You can make a GET request to [dominion.olinapps.com/api/expansions](http://dominion.olinapps.com/api/expansions) to get the expansions.

 Filter results using these optional parameters: